laureneolin/Portfolio/System_Overview_Integration_Guide.md

 ### Step 4.
 Event & Status Updates

-Event and Status updates ensure operational transparency by keeping the client informed of mission state changes (e.g., launched, paused, completed, error).
-Depending on the configuration, these updates could come from either the **Helix Orchestrator** or the **Helix Stream**.
+By informing the client of changes to the mission state (e.g., launched, paused, completed, error), event and status updates guarantee operational transparency.
+These updates may originate from the **Helix Orchestrator** or the **Helix Stream**, depending on the setup.

-1. Client subscribes to mission or system event channels (e.g., `/v1/events/subscribe`).
+1. The client subscribes to system or mission event channels (e.g., `/v1/events/subscribe`).
-2. The system verifies authentication and active mission context.
+2. The system confirms the active mission context and authentication.
-3. Events are streamed live or received in batches depending on the delivery method (e.g., WebSocket, REST).
+3. Depending on the delivery method (e.g., WebSocket, REST), events are either received in batches or streamed live.

 Example event types: `mission_status`. `vessel_health`, `system_health`.